LogicMonitor recognized as a Customers' Choice by Gartner Peer Insights™ in 2024 Gartner Voice of the Customer for Observability platforms.

 Pods

-Pods are the smallest deployable units of computing that can be created and managed in Kubernetes.
+Pods are the smallest deployable computing units that can be created and managed in Kubernetes.
 Each Pod represents a collection of containers packaged together and deployed to a node.

 Deployments